 This process may only take a short period of time or it may take many months.
 What is most important is that you begin now and take the time you need to understand, reflect, discuss and make a plan that will work fest for you and those closest to you.

-Advanced directive is the plan you make for future health care.
+Advance directive is the plan you make for future health care.
 In this plan, you may simply provide instructions about the choices you would prefer for future healthcare, or you may appoint another person or persons to make your health care decisions if you were unable to make them yourself.

-Your advanced directive may be a formal, legal document, or you may choose to communicate your choices more informally in a letter or by having a conversation.
+Your advance directive may be a formal, legal document, or you may choose to communicate your choices more informally in a letter or by having a conversation.
 In many circumstances, a formal legal document that clearly reflects your goals and values may be the best way to ensure that your choices can be followed.

 Everyone has the right to ensure their medical wishes are carried out.
 Advance Care Planning occurs before a serious illness or injury occurs.
 In Wisconsin, you may write a Living Will and Power of Attorney to specify the type and extent of medical care you want to receive at any time in your life.
-However, at WRMC we recommend that you participate in a guided conversation with one of our healthcare Advanced Care Planning Facilitators.
+However, at WRMC we recommend that you participate in a guided conversation with one of our healthcare Advance Care Planning Facilitators.
 Our facilitators are certified by the Honoring Choices Wisconsin program.

-Our preference is for you to complete your Advanced Care Planning form with a trained facilitator, however you may fill them out and file them directly with your physician, WRMC or at a safe place at home where loved ones know how to access.
+Our preference is for you to complete your Advance Care Planning form with a trained facilitator, however you may fill them out and file them directly with your physician, WRMC or at a safe place at home where loved ones know how to access.

-Click Here for Advanced Care Planning Form
+Click Here for Advance Care Planning Form

 Patients and Visitors